Get

 • Allergies

-There is a risk that oregano oil may interact with specific medications, this is why it is so important to discuss usage with your vet before starting it.
+There is a risk that oregano oil may interact with specific medications, this is why it is so important to discuss usage with a vet before starting it.
 If your dog has pre-existing health conditions this may also mean the use of oregano oil is contraindicated.

 Undiluted oregano oil can be toxic for dogs.
 It can cause skin irritation and internal organ damage.
 It must never be used in an undiluted form.